sas8254/university_backend/README.md

 - Two types of login options: college login and student login
 - College login allows colleges to view and manage projects submitted by students enrolled in that college
 - Student login allows students to upload and view the status of their projects
-- File upload functionality using multer middleware
+- File upload functionality using multer middleware on cloudinary.
 - Efficient and flexible management of large amounts of data using MongoDB

 ## Contributing